 Deferred Maintenance is Unsustainable

-Pressures from both inside and outside businesses thwart attempts to maintain the status quo, let alone focus on improvements.
-In particular, areas that hinder proper maintenance include the aging of buildings and systems, facility management workforce demographics, depleted maintenance staffs, and stagnant budgets.
+Pressures from both inside and outside businesses thwart attempts to maintain the status quo, let alone focus on improvements that could lead to predictive maintenance.
+In particular, areas that hinder proactive maintenance include the aging of buildings and systems, facility management workforce demographics, depleted maintenance staffs, and stagnant budgets.
 Therefore, the reality that most Facility Managers face is deferred maintenance.
 In fact, 88% of these managers agree that deferred maintenance is an issue in their facilities.

 Average deferred maintenance costs by age of building: